Transitioning to University

 Topics of discussion include:

-This workshop will take place via Zoom on Thursday, November 16, 2023 from 9am-12pm.
+This workshop will take place via Zoom on Friday, December 5, 2025 from 9am to noon.
 The session will be recorded and emailed to participants.

 Registration